Astros vs. Diamondbacks Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up a hit in three straight games.
-During his last five outings he is hitting .182 with two walks.
+- Bregman heads into this game looking to extend his four-game hit streak.
+In his last five games he is batting .238 with a double and two walks.

 Bregman Recent Games